-Taxes on distilled spirits are very high today.
-They account for over half the retail price of a typical bottle of distilled spirits.
-That’s why it’s illegal to distill your own spirits.
-Yet people can brew their own beer and make their own wine.
+Taxes on distilled spirits (liquor) are very high today.
+They account for over half the retail price of a typical bottle of spirits.
+That is why it’s illegal to distill your own spirits.
+Of course, people may brew their own beer and make their own wine.
 That’s because the taxes on beer and wine are much lower.

-The very high taxes on spirits is why it’s still profitable to distill and sell them illegally.
-Reducing the taxes would reduce illegal production.
-That could lead to an increase in actual tax revenues.
+Thus the very high taxes on spirits is why it’s still profitable to distill and sell them illegally.
+So reducing the taxes would reduce illegal production.
+In turn, that could lead to an increase in actual tax revenues.

 Reducing taxes to increase revenues can be an effective strategy.
 For example, Canada had a very tax on cigarettes.
-The result was predictable.
-People counterfeited cigarette tax stamps and also illegally imported cigarettes.
-They did this on a massive scale.
+And the result was predictable.
+People counterfeited cigarette tax stamps.
+They also illegally imported cigarettes.
+And they did this on a massive scale.
 Canada then reduced the cigarette tax.
 After the tax was reduced, the total tax revenue exceeded the revenue under the higher tax.

-In addition to raising total revenue, there’s another important reason to reduce taxes on distilled spirits.
-Illegally produced spirits (moonshine) often has high lead toxin levels.
-These can cause paralysis, seizures, blindness, and even death.
+In addition to raising total revenue, there’s another important reason to reduce taxes on spirits.
+That is, illegally produced spirits (moonshine) often has high lead toxin levels.
+As a result, these can cause paralysis, seizures, blindness, and even death.

 In one recent study, investigators examined moonshine made at 48 different stills.
-Over half the samples contained dangerously high lead levels.5 This is a very serious problem.
-Drinking moonshine causes about 80% of all adult lead poisoning deaths in the U.S.
+Over half the samples contained dangerously high lead levels.5 So this is a very serious problem.
+At a result, drinking moonshine causes about 80% of all adult lead poisoning deaths in the U.S.

-Increasing revenue and saving lives (and preventing paralysis, seizures, and blindness) would be a win-win situation.
+Increasing revenue and saving lives would be a win-win situation.
+It would also (a prevent paralysis, seizures, and blindness.

 V. Resources on Taxes and Prohibition

-Carradine, R. Taxed to Death in Alabama as a Result of [State] Prohibition.
-NY: U.S. Brewers’ Assn, 1909.
+- Carradine, R. Taxed to Death in Alabama as a Result of [State] Prohibition.

-Gebhart, J. Cost of Prohibition and Your Income Tax.
-Washington: Assn Against Prohib Amend, 1929.
+- Gebhart, J. Cost of Prohibition and Your Income Tax.

-Miller, H. An Economist Looks at Prohibition.
-Westerville, OH: Am Issue, 1930.
+- Miller, H. An Economist Looks at Prohibition. .

-Virginia Assn for Local Self-Govt.
+- Virginia Assn for Local Self-Govt.
 Your Tax Burdens will be Made Heavier by State-wide Prohibition.
-Richmond: The Assn, 1914.

-Weise, C. The Political Economy of Prohibition and Repeal.
-M.S, thesis, Auburn U., 1998.
+- Weise, C. The Political Economy of Prohibition and Repeal.
+M.S, thesis, Auburn U.